Gog Magog Hills: Magog Down

 In 1989 the Magog Trust, a charity and registered company created for the purpose, bought 163.5 acre of former farmland surrounding Little Trees Hill for £327,100 so that it could be returned to chalk grassland and opened to the public.
 The reserve was named Magog Down.
 Some of the money to buy the land came from the sale of "Gogs" to the general public: these were notional areas of land costing £5 each but without title or rights.
-As well as re-establishing chalkland plants and insects, Magog Down has become well used for recreation, and is very well used by dog walkers.
+As well as re-establishing chalkland plants and insects, Magog Down has become well used for recreation and by dog walkers.
 A 5-mile running race involving two laps of the reserve and a shorter fun-run have helped raise funds for the local primary school for several years.
 The Cambridge University Hare and Hounds running club have also used Magog Down as the venue for their tri-annual hosting of the RAF Match.

-Magog Down is situated across the A1307 road from the Wandlebury country park (which itself has been managed since 1954 by Cambridge Past Present and Future).
-Both Magog Down and Wandlebury Country Park are very popular places to visit for fresh air and recreation on the edge of Cambridge.
+Magog Down is situated across the A1307 road from the Wandlebury country park (which itself has been managed since 1954 by Cambridge Past, Present & Future).
+Both Magog Down and Wandlebury Country Park are popular places to visit for fresh air and recreation on the edge of Cambridge.

-Naming

-Locals tend to refer to the open access areas on these hills as simply the Gogs, usually in reference to Magog Down, though some people may also use the term to refer to Wandlebury Country Park.
-The local paper, Cambridge News, tends to refer to "the Gog Magogs" as a general term, lumping Wandlebury and Magog Down together.
-To further confuse matters, the adjacent Gog Magog Hills Farm Shop and Cafe re-branded itself in 2016 to be called "The Gog".

-The postal address "Gog Magog Hills" is shared by 16 addresses on the Gog Magog Hills Estate which are mostly within the grounds of Wandlebury Country Park.

 Busway proposals

-In February 2016 the Greater Cambridge City Deal (since renamed the Greater Cambridge Partnership) published early-stage "concepts" for improved transport links along the A1307, which included the idea of a new, off-road busway apparently straight across the Gog Magog Hills, possibly through or adjacent to the edge of Magog Down.
-This concept was met with dismay by both Cambridge Past Present and Future and the Magog Trust.
+In February 2016 the Greater Cambridge City Deal published early-stage "concepts" for improved transport links along the A1307, which included the idea of a new, off-road busway apparently straight across the Gog Magog Hills, possibly through or adjacent to the edge of Magog Down.
+This concept was met with dismay by both Cambridge Past, Present & Future and the Magog Trust.
 Later that month reassurances were made that any busway would not go through the hills; the formal consultation document in June 2016 still included an off-road busway option, albeit with the line on the map drawn slightly further south from Magog Down.
 The preferred options following the 2016 consultation were stated to include an in-bound (towards Cambridge) bus lane alongside the A1307, however by October 2017 the proposal for an off-road busway was back on the agenda again.